ml-toolkits/mlflavors/docs/index.rst

 - Save your trained model as an MLflow artifact
 - Load your model from MLflow for batch inference tasks
-- Serve your model for real-time inference to an endpoint in the cloud (e.g. Databricks, Azure ML, AWS Sagemaker, etc.) using standard MLflow built-in deployment tools
+- Serve your model for real-time inference to an endpoint in the cloud (e.g. Databricks, Azure ML, AWS Sagemaker, etc.) using MLflow built-in deployment tools
 - Get inspiration for building your own MLflow custom flavor

 .. toctree::